A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Abstract

 \section{Abstract}

-{We report on the identification of a new $\gamma$-ray emitting narrow-line Seyfert 1 galaxy ($\gamma$-NLS1), SDSS J095909.51+460014.3 (hereinafter J0959+4600, $z$ = 0.399), by establishing its association with a $\gamma$-ray source 4FGL 0959.6+4606, although its low-energy counterpart was suggested to be a radio galaxy 2MASX J09591976+4603515 (hereinafter J0959+4603). \emph{WISE} long-term light curves of these two sources reveal diverse infrared variability patterns.
-Violent infrared variations of J0959+4600 with an amplitude up to one order of magnitude has been detected, while variability is mild for the other one.
-More importantly, the peaking time of the infrared flare of J0959+4603 is coincident with the time of brightening of 4FGL 0959.6+4606.
-At the same time, the flux level of J0959+4603 maintains in the quiescent state.
-A specific analysis of 15-month Fermi-LAT data, aiming at the high $\gamma$-ray flux state, yields a significant source (TS =41).
-The corresponding localization analysis suggests that only J0959+4600 falls into the uncertainty area, further supporting the updated association relationship.
-A broadband spectral energy distribution of J0959+4600 has been drawn and well described by the classic single-zone homogeneous leptonic jet model.
-The jet properties of J0959+4600 are investigated and found to be comparable with other $\gamma$-NLS1s.}
+{We report on an identification of a new $\gamma$-ray emitting narrow-line Seyfert 1 galaxy ($\gamma$-NLS1), SDSS J095909.51+460014.3 ($z$ = 0.399), by establishing an association with a $\gamma$-ray source 4FGL 0959.6+4606, although its low-energy counterpart was suggested to be a radio galaxy 2MASX J09591976+4603515. \emph{WISE} long-term light curves of these two sources reveal diverse infrared variability patterns.
+Brightenings of 2.5 mag are detected for the former source, while flux decays of 0.5 mag are found for the other one.
+More importantly, the time that the infrared flux of the NLS1 rises, is coincident with the time of flux increase of 4FGL 0959.6+4606.
+At the same time, no infrared activity of the radio galaxy has been observed.
+A specific analysis of 15-month Fermi-LAT data, aiming at the high $\gamma$-ray flux state, yields a significant source (TS =43).
+The corresponding $\gamma$-ray localization analysis suggests that only the NLS1 falls into the uncertainty area, further supporting the updated association relationship.
+A broadband spectral energy distribution of SDSS J095909.51+460014.3 has been drawn and well described by the classic single-zone homogeneous leptonic jet model.
+Its jet properties are investigated and found to be comparable with the known $\gamma$-NLS1s.}

 \keywords{galaxies:active -- galaxies:jets -- quasars:supermassive black holes }